jithenms/jithenms/README.md

 ### Hi there! 👋 I'm Jithen! 🚀

-💡 Passionate about Computer Science, Software Engineering, and Startups.

 📚 Current High School Senior.

 💼 Previous SWE at NAX Group and Nirvana Money